Parents of Michigan teen charged in Oxford school shooting

 ------

-White reported from Detroit.
-Associated Press journalist Mike Householder in Detroit and David Eggert in Lansing, Mich., also contributed to this report.
+Ed White reported from Detroit.
+The Associated Press journalist Mike Householder in Detroit and David Eggert in Lansing, Mich., also contributed to this report.